SchulzLab/STARE/docs/Affinity_Summarisation.rst

 Not-adapted ABC-scoring
 ******************

-If you chose the run the ABC-scoring without the adapted score, we can't use the adapted activity for scaling.
+If you chose to run the ABC-scoring without the adapted score, we can't use the adapted activity for scaling.
 Thus, the affinity scaling changes to:

 .. image:: ../Figures/STARE_UnadaptedABCEquation.png
   :alt: STARE_UnadaptedABCEquation